 \section{Introduction}

-Quantum gravity unites quantum mechanics and classical gravity with ultraviolet completeness.
-This theory remains mysterious, but some suitable constraints and principles possibly help us to approach it.
-One approach is to count the physical degrees of freedom in a system from its thermal entropy.
-The thermal entropy is defined by the Von Neumann entropy of the thermal density matrix.
-To obtain generic understanding for counting physical degrees of freedom, we also need to consider the entanglement entropy, defined by the reduced density matrix from a partial trace operation.
-The entanglement entropy, which can also be defined at zero temperature helps us to count the physical degrees of freedom in a subsystem.
+Quantum entanglement is a physical phenomenon that the quantum state of each particle cannot be described independently.
+When a partial trace operation acts on a density matrix, one can obtain the reduced density matrix.
+Then one can obtain a useful quantity, entanglement entropy, for counting the physical degrees of freedom in a subregion. \\

-One motivation is to find the relationship between the black hole entropy and the entanglement entropy.
-This relationship possibly provides some deep insights to understand the black hole.
-One conjecture is that the one-loop correction black hole entropy is equivalent to the entanglement entropy of some fields.
-This conjecture motivates us to study the entanglement entropy to obtain the black hole entropy.
-Unfortunately, this attempt failed in a two dimensional Abelian gauge theory \cite{Kabat:1995eq}.
-The two dimensional Abelian gauge theory is topological and so it does not have dynamics.
+The entropy of black hole \cite{Bekenstein:1972tm} obtained by Bekenstein-Hawking formula gave a motivation to study entanglement entropy in quantum field theory and many-body system.
+Entanglement entropy also generally satisfies the area law just like black hole entropy.
+The early observation is that the horizon can be seen as an entangling surface decomposing the degrees of freedom between the interior and exterior of the black hole.
+Therefore, it was suggested that quantum correction between these two regions might contribute to the black hole entropy.
+Hence quantum correction to the black hole entropy from matter fields was conjectured to have a state counting interpretation as the entropy of entanglement \cite{tHooft:1984kcu, Bombelli:1986rw}.
+Unfortunately, this attempt failed in two-dimensional Abelian gauge theory \cite{Kabat:1995eq}.
+Since the two-dimensional Abelian gauge theory is topological, the theory does not have dynamics.
 In other words, the entanglement entropy vanishes.
-The black hole entropy is not zero in a covariant gauge.
-The difference between the black hole entropy and entanglement entropy is a contact term, which arises from coordinate singularity.
-We brought up this example of entanglement entropy in gauge theories to emphasize the importance of a contact term.
-The negative contact term also appears in higher spin theory \cite{He:2014gva}.
+The black hole entropy does not vanish in a covariant gauge.
+The difference between the black hole entropy and entanglement entropy is a contact term, which arises from the coordinate singularity.
+We brought up this example to emphasize the importance of contact term \cite{He:2014gva}. \\